ucbds-infra/otter-grader/docs/workflow/otter_generate/index.md

 ## Usage

-The general usage of `otter generate autograder` is to create a zip file at some output directory (`-o` flag, default `./`) which you will then use to create the grading image.
+The general usage of `otter generate` is to create a zip file at some output directory (`-o` flag, default `./`) which you will then use to create the grading image.
 Otter Generate has a few optional flags, described in the [Otter CLI Reference](../../cli_reference.md).

 If you do not specify `-t` or `-o`, then the defaults will be used.
 If you do not specify `-r`, Otter looks in the working directory for `requirements.txt` and automatically adds it if found; if it is not found, then it is assumed there are no additional requirements.
 There is also an optional positional argument that goes at the end of the command, `files`, that is a list of any files that are required for the notebook to execute (e.g. data files, Python scripts).
 To autograde an R assignment, pass the `-l r` flag to indicate that the language of the assignment is R.

 The simplest usage in our example would be

 ```
-otter generate autograder
+otter generate
 ```

 This would create a zip file `autograder.zip` with the tests in `./tests` and no extra requirements or files.
 If we needed `data.csv` in the notebook, our call would instead become

 ```
-otter generate autograder data.csv
+otter generate data.csv
 ```

 Note that if we needed the requirements in `requirements.txt`, our call wouldn't change, since Otter automatically found `./requirements.txt`.